TenthPres/TouchPointScripts/README.md

 - [**Engagement Widget**](EngagementWidget) - Compare your populations of attenders, members, and givers.
 See how (or if) they overlap.

+- [**Global > Birthdays & Anniversaries**](Global%20Reports) - Generate a list of partners who have birthdays or
+anniversaries coming up, and email it to the appropriate people.
+We use this to send cards to partners each month.

 - [**Recent Communion**](RecentCommunion) - Indicate who has attended services where communion has been served.

 - [**Role Checker**](RoleChecker) - Automatically update the roles users have as part of the Morning Batch process.
 While